saradindusengupta/technical_indicators_stock_market_analysis/README.md

 # Technical_indicators_stock-market
 Collection of 7 technical indicators for stock-market forecasting

+*N.B.
+See the wiki page for more info
 # Technical-Indicators
 Collection of Technical Indicators used in Stock Market Analysis.
 Currently there are following indications in the project;